liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/04-themelets.markdown

 If there is something you find yourself coding over and over again for themes, it's a good candidate for a themelet.

-This tutorial demonstrates how to create a themelet to extend your theme.
+This tutorial demonstrates the following:

+**How to create a themelet to extend your theme**

+**How to install a Themelet**

 In order to create a themelet, you need the Node.js build tools installed.
 The tutorial [Creating Themes with the Liferay Theme Generator](/develop/tutorials/-/knowledge_base/7-0/creating-themes-with-the-liferay-theme-generator) explains how to install these tools and how to create a theme.